Omkar-0309/Ubuntu_firewall_config/README.md

 # Ubuntu_Firewall_config
 Enabling and configuring a Firewall on Kali Linux

-# Configuring a Firewall on Kali Linux
+# Configuring a Firewall on Ubuntu or any Linux Distribution

 ## Project Overview
 This project involves implementing and configuring a robust firewall on a Kali Linux virtual machine to enhance system security.
 The `ufw` (Uncomplicated Firewall) was utilized for firewall management, and network scans were performed using Nmap to verify the effectiveness of the firewall rules.